cicsdev/cics-bundle-scripts/addtocicsbundle/README.md

 ## Example

-Create a CICS bundle in directory input/MyBundle, add *.war Java archive files into it with the CICS bundle parts specifying they shoud be installed in the WLP JVM server.
+Create a CICS bundle in directory input/MyBundle and add *.war Java archive files that will be installed into the JVM sserver called WLP.

 Note the `-a "*war"` parameter includes quotation marks to avoid the shell interpreter expansion.

 ~~~~console
 $ addtocicsbundle -v -j WLP -a "*.war" bundles/MyBundle